Lyndoch

 Employment performance in Lyndoch has been broadly consistent with national averages

-Over the 12 months to September 2025, employment increased by 1.3%, and labour force grew by 2.1%, causing unemployment to rise by 0.8 percentage points.
+Over the year to September 2025, employment increased by 1.3% while labour force grew by 2.1%, causing unemployment to rise by 0.8 percentage points.
 In contrast, Rest of SA saw employment rise by 0.3%, labour force grow by 2.3%, and unemployment increase by 1.9 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that Lyndoch's employment should increase by 5.4% over five years and 12.1% over ten years, based on industry-specific projections applied to the local employment mix.
+National employment forecasts from Jobs and Skills Australia project a 6.6% growth over five years and 13.7% over ten years.
+Applying these projections to Lyndoch's employment mix suggests local employment should increase by 5.4% over five years and 12.1% over ten years.

 Frequently Asked Questions - Employment